• My Practice

 X-rays FAQs

-Why do we need teeth x-rays?
+Why do we need dental x-rays?

 What are the different types of dental x-rays?

-How often do I need dental x-rays?
+How often will I need a dental x-ray?